elphoun/CS246-notes/Key Concepts/Invariants, Encapsulation, and Iterator Patterns.md

 **Invariants** are properties of a data structure that are always assumed to be true.
 **Encapsulation** provides a solution to users violating invariants.
 C++ uses `public` and `private` to ensure that underlying data is not interacted with (i.e. **black box**).
 This abstracts the information and makes it hard to mess around with.

+- `public` fields/methods can be accessed anywhere
+- `private` fields/methods can only be called within other class methods.

 ```C++
 struct Vec {
 	private: // only accessible from inside Vec